 Re-shaping poor habits, outdated tendencies, and unhelpful thought patterns into a healthy daily routine are one of the most important aspects of a mental health residential treatment plan.
 Having a supportive group behind you when you push the reset button on life might mean the difference between tenacity and inactivity for many people.

-Severe cases of OCD, bipolar illness, and borderline or dysregulated states are frequently caused by underlying trauma and dysfunctional relationships.
-As a result, staying in the same environment throughout therapy encourages people to revert to old habits or maintain toxic connections, making a recovery more difficult.
+In sever cases, dysregulated states are frequently caused by underlying trauma and dysfunctional relationships.
+As a result, staying in the same environment throughout therapy encourages people to revert to old habits or maintain toxic connections, making recovery more difficult.
 We can allow someone to focus on their development with less interruption and distraction by removing them from unfavorable familial or social interactions.

 Because maintaining mental health requires changing self-destructive inclinations into constructive habits and thought patterns, a comprehensive therapy strategy should address all aspects of human experience.
 All mental, physical, emotional, spiritual, relational, contextual, and lifestyle choices are treated with the holistic approach.